opynfinance/GammaProtocol/docs/contracts-documentation/Controller.md

 ### Function `_checkVaultId(address _accountOwner, uint256 _vaultId) → bool internal`

-check if a vault id is valid
+check if a vault id is valid for a given account owner address

 #### Parameters: